Winneba: History

 From pre-colonial times through the establishment of the British colony the Gold Coast, (Effutu) Winneba served as a port town.
 Fort Winneba was built here.

 The people of Winneba (Efutu) were led by their fearless spiritual leader and warrior, Kwamena Gyarteh Ayirebi-Gyan with the support of a large youthful militia called the Asafo Groups made up of both men and women.
 He ensured that his people were well protected from external attacks by other migrating families, clans, diseases or want of food.

 Industry and culture

 The main industries of Winneba are fishing and services.
-It is known for the Aboakyer deer-hunting festival in Winneba and its New Year fancy dress carnival/masquerading festival.
+Winneba is known for the Aboakyer deer-hunting festival in and its New Year fancy dress carnival/masquerading festival.
 The town has a rich musical tradition and currently boasts of several renowned musical groups in the country, including the Winneba Youth Choir, the Osimpam Ompeh group, and the Akoo show Choir.

+Education

 Winneba Senior High School is the only major public secondary cycle educational institute available in this town.